Force over Distance: Chapter 22

 Rush nodded.
 “Well, in any case, I’m not inclined to fight it at the moment, as I’m actively suppressing outgoing communications, amongst other things.”

 Young nodded.
-“Are you going to be able to keep suppressing that signal when I pull you out?”
+“You gonna be able to keep suppressing that signal when I pull you out?”

 Rush’s expression was pained.
 “I’m not certain.
 As you know, I have a difficult time holding myself in that middle ground between reality and the ship when I’m trying to manipulate systems.
 It ends up being quite a bit harder on you than on me, I’m afraid.”